indexmod/archive/qa.md

 # Q3

 + Why are some of the articles published as templates?
-+ From, 2017 Encyclopedia moves from the old site.
-Part of the articles have not yet been transferred.
-And the part has been in the status of "claimed for creation" for several years already.
-You can continue to create such an article right now.
++ From 2017, IE moves from the [previous Google engine](https://sites.google.com/site/indexmodencyclopedia/list-of-pages) to the own one based on Jekyll and Github Pages.
+Some of the articles have not yet been transferred.
+And the part has been in the status of "claimed for creation" for several years.
+You can continue to edit such an article right now.

 `Last update Jan 2018 by Andrei Dei`